whscienceteacher/whscienceteacher.github.io/README.md

 [Temperature Solids](./temperaturesolids) - **Chemistry** - Simulates the movement of particles in two solids at different temperatures.
 You can change the size of each solid (number of particles) and starting temperature and you can drag them to touch or not touch.
 You see a graph of their temperature over time.
 I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.

+[Ball on Ramp](./ballramp) - **Physics** - A simple ball on a ramp.
+Drag to change the height and width of the ramp.
+I use this one to practice planning and carrying out investigations.
+I also have a version with friction that I use for my forces tests I will try to find.

 [Cart and Pulley](./cartpulley) - **Physics** - Cart attached to a string over a pulley with a weight on the end.
 It has basic directions on the screen.
 Also available  [without directions](./cartpulleynodirections).

 [Collisions](./collisions/) - **Physics** - Change masses and initial velocities and measure final velocities.